msteffensen19/InstallDockerOnNimbusClient/README.md

 * Installs InstallNimbusAliasesEverywhere - this installs common Nimbus aliases (dps, dpsa, di, de) on Windows CMD and PowerShell
 * Updates the Path env variable to include C:\Program Files\Docker
 * Installs Passwords.txt on the desktop for common container passwords
+* Installs an updated set of Chrome bookmarks for LRE to run on NimbusClient